yaybu/yaybu/sphinx/tutorial.rst

 link it into the apache2 sites-enabled folder and any time we change the config file make sure that apache2ctl graceful is called.

-To base a file on a template we use the template and template_args attributes.
+To base a file on a template we use the :py:meth:`yaybu.resources.files.File.template` and :py:meth:`yaybu.resources.files.File.template_args` attributes.
 The template_args can be a dict containing any valid yay.
 We'll see a valid template in a minute.

 While yay is based on YAML it behaves quite differently.
 While 2 occurences of resource.append would not be valid in YAML it works just fine in yay.

-This time Execute has a policy.
+This time Execute has a :py:meth:`yaybu.resources.system.Execute.policy`.
 We have policies like 'apply' and 'remove' and can be thought of like like 'Ensure this file is removed if present' or 'Ensure the following config is applied to a resource'.
 This example is conditionally applying the execute policy when the apply policy has occured on one of the File resources we set up previously.
 This is how we make sure the apache